Deciding to start my own organic vegetable garden was the best decision I’ve made when it comes to gardening.

 If you bought organic food and vegetables from the grocery store or grew your own, you can put any leftover peelings or kitchen scraps on your heap.
 Be sure that you only add chemical-free food as those chemicals could negatively affect the compost pile.

 Make sure you chop them up to encourage decay.
 Burn or dispose of any diseased prunings, rather than putting them on your compost.

 You can also add plant cuttings such as weeds, dead plants, or tree branches.
 Manure from plant-eating animals like horses, rabbits, sheep, and chickens are also popular.

-You can also add eggshells, teabags, coffee grinds, snail shells, finger nail clippings, and even cardboard if you are confident it hasn’t been treated with chemicals.
+You can also add eggshells, teabags, coffee grinds, snail shells, finger nail clippings, and even cardboard into compost if you are confident it hasn’t been treated with chemicals.